rastri-dey/Ground-up-implementations-ML-algorithms-/README.md

 # Ground-up implementations of ML algorithms
-This is the collection of pure implementations on machine learning algorithms without any external framework overhead, using only standard python libraries with mathematical trnsparency.
+This is the collection of pure implementations on machine learning algorithms without any external framework overhead, using only standard python libraries with mathematical transparency.